Toggle: English / Spanish

 - Other substances such as certain medicines also can form stones.

-You may not have symptoms until the stones move down the ureters.
-These are the tubes that carry urine into your bladder.
+You may not have symptoms until the stones move down the tubes (ureters) through which urine empties into your bladder.
 When this happens, the stones can block the flow of urine out of the kidneys.

-The main symptom is severe pain.
-It starts suddenly and may go away suddenly:
+The main symptom is severe pain that starts and stops suddenly:

 - Pain may be felt in the belly area or side of the back.

-- Pain may move to the groin area () or testicles ().
+- Pain may move to groin area () or testicles ().

 Other symptoms can include: